-There seems to be that invisible sabotaging little demon lurking from the dark corners of our soul and throwing sticks into our gears, making us settle for "whatever seems to be a good idea at the time---which just happens to be a wrong one.
+There seems to be that invisible sabotaging little demon lurking from the dark corners of our soul and throwing sticks into our gears, making us settle for whatever seems to be a good idea at the time---which just happens to be a wrong one.

 Inner Conflict of Tendencies

-Maybe it's time for us to ask that uncomfortable question : "What do we really have against ourselves - and who back there inspired us for it".
-There is obviously an inner "spoiler" hidden in our emotional makeup; so every time "one-in-us" goes hot about something or someone, the "other-in-us" does its very best to thwart it somehow, making us constantly run our life in our low gear.
+Maybe it's time for us to ask that uncomfortable question : "What do we really have against ourselves---and who back there inspired us for it".
+There is obviously an inner "spoiler" hidden in our emotional makeup; so every time "one-in-us" goes hot about something or someone, the "other-in-us" does its very best to thwart it somehow, making us constantly to take a back seat.

 Now, now, it's only a figure of speech, and I didn't really mean anything like a "split personality".
-And neither was I suggesting that you seek services of an exorcist to kick some demons' asses out of you.
+And neither was I suggesting that we seek services of an exorcist to kick some demons' asses out of us.